YottaDB/YDBDoc/ProgGuide/isv.rst

 $HOROLOG
 ----------------

 $H[OROLOG] contains a string value specifying the number of days since "31 December, 1840," and the number of seconds since midnight of date in the time zone of the process, separated by a comma (,).
 At midnight, the piece of the string following the comma resets to zero (0), and the piece preceding the comma increments by one (1).
-YottaDB/GT.M does not permit the SET command to modify $HOROLOG.
-A process takes the system time from the system clock, but can adjust the time zone by appropriately setting the TZ environment variable before invoking YottaDB/GT.M.
+YottaDB does not permit the SET command to modify $HOROLOG.
+A process takes the system time from the system clock, but can adjust the time zone by appropriately setting the TZ environment variable before invoking YottaDB.

 Example:

 .. parsed-literal::
-   GTM>Write $HOROLOG
+   YDB>Write $HOROLOG

 Produces the result 58883,55555 at 3:25:55 pm on 20 March, 2002.